larrytun/places/README.md

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

+## Specifications

+*_Enter destination and that destination is then displayed to the user_ **_Example Input: Washington_
+**_Example Output: Washington_

+*_Enter a destination with a location and the location is then displayed with the destination_ **_Example Input: Seattle_
+**_Example Output: Washington, Seattle_

+*_Enter a destination with landmarks and the landmarks are then displayed with the destination_ **_Example Input: Space Needle_
+**_Example Output: Washington, Seattle, Space Needle_

+*_Enter a destination with the time of year, notes, ect and that is displayed with previously entered information_ **_Example Input: Summer, "I had fun", ect._
+**_Example Output: Washington, Seattle, Space Needle, Summer, "I had fun", ect._

+*_When a destination is clicked properties of that destination are displayed to the user_ **_Example Input: Summer, "I had fun", ect._
+**_Example Output: Washington, Seattle, Space Needle, Summer, "I had fun", ect._

 ### License

 *{Determine the license under which this application can be used.
 See below for more details on licensing.}*